 You might be here if:

-3. You're both "doing the work" individually, but the relationship still feels stuck or dying
+You're both "doing the work" individually, but the relationship still feels stuck

-4. The same conflict keeps emerging in different forms around power, visibility, roles, intimacy, or how you navigate the world together
+The same conflict keeps emerging in different forms around power, visibility, roles, or intimacy

-9. You're functional externally, maybe even politically aligned and supportive, but intimacy feels performative or dead
+You're functional externally - maybe even politically aligned and supportive - but intimacy feels performative or dead

-10. You suspect the problem isn't either of you - it's that you're trying to relate inside a structure that was never designed for queer people in the first place
+You suspect the problem isn't either of you, it's that you're trying to relate inside a structure that was never designed for you in the first place

-11. The relationship has experienced a significant boundary break or rupture (infidelity).
+The relationship has experienced a significant boundary break or rupture (infidelity, betrayal, major deception)

 I'm queer and married to a woman.
 I came out after leaving a heterosexual marriage where I'd spent years trying to fit myself into a structure that was never built for me.